 6.2 The Customer shall pay the Charges (save for any erroneous Charges) in full without any set-off, deduction, withholding, restriction or condition whatsoever.

-6.3 All Charges payable by the Customer will be invoiced accordingly and charged monthly in advance, unless otherwise set out in the Price List.
+6.3 All monthly Charges payable by the Customer will be invoiced accordingly and charged monthly in advance, unless otherwise set out in the Price List.
 Such Charges will begin to be invoiced within 30 days from Commencement Date.

 6.4 If payment is not made when due, bOnline may, without prejudice to its other rights, charge daily interest at an annual rate of 3% above the base rate for lending of Barclays Bank plc on any amount the Customer fails to pay, from the date when payment was due until the date of actual payment.
 Interest will continue to accrue even if the Terms of Business is terminated.